theicfire/makefiletutorial/src/index.md

    commands
 ```

-The essence is that the a given target is matched by the target-pattern (via a `%` wildcard).
+The essence is that the given target is matched by the target-pattern (via a `%` wildcard).
 Whatever was matched is called the *stem*.
 The stem is then substituted into the prereq-pattern, to generate the target's prereqs.

 A typical use case is to compile `.c` files into `.o` files.
 Here's the *manual way*:
 ```makefile